marisofie/TDT4250_Project/README.md

 - Modelling a complex domain
   - Airplane travel
 - Component Based Design
-- Use Xtext (?) -- REMOVE?
-  - Create an environment / editor for the airplane company planners to create flights
 - Use Sirius
   - Workbench for travel planners scheduling flights
 - Use Acceleo
   - M2T --> display the flights for the customers
 - EMF Forms